jungopro/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

 ### Task 5: Initialize database with a Kubernetes Job

 In this task, you will use a Kubernetes Job to run a container that is meant to execute a task and terminate, rather than run all the time.
+**Create Azure Pipeline for content-init before executing the steps below**

 1. In your WSL window create a text file called init.job.yml using Vim, and press the "i" key to go into edit mode.